oolonek/dendron-site/vault/dendron.roadmap.project.n.2020.multi-vault.md

 ![[dendron.roadmap.project.n.2020.multi-vault#file-layout-for-multi-vault-workspace,1:#*]]

 Inside a multi-vault workspace, each vault and config will be initialized as separate and independent git repositories.
-To initialize a multi-vault workspace, you can run `Dendorn: Initialize MultiVault Workspace` to bootstrap the folder layout that you see above.
+To initialize a multi-vault workspace, you can run `Dendron: Initialize MultiVault Workspace` to bootstrap the folder layout that you see above.
+(Note: this Command is deprecated or not present at the moment.
+Don't bother looking for it) Instead run `Dendron: Add Vault`

 We will also be releasing a migration script that can convert a single vault workspace into a multi-vault workspace.